Get ready to sizzle on the dance floor and become a salsa superstar with our ultimate guide to the hottest spots in LA

 There are many places in Los Angeles where you can salsa dance, some popular options include:

-- Salsa Con Fuego: This studio offers salsa lessons and dancing for all skill levels.
-They also host salsa dance parties and events.
+- Salsa Con Fuego: This studio offers lessons and dancing for all skill levels.
+They also host dance parties and events.

-- Conga Room: Sometimes called, “the Room”, the venue is known for its live salsa music and dancing.
-Check their schedule as they offer salsa lessons for beginners.
+- Conga Room: Sometimes called, “the Room”, the venue is known for its live latin music and dancing.
+Check their schedule as they offer lessons for beginners.

-- The Mayan: Another popular venue for salsa dancing in Los Angeles.
-They host salsa nights and events featuring live music and DJs.
+- The Mayan: Another popular venue for this style of dancing in Los Angeles.
+They host latin nights and events featuring live music and DJs.

-- The Studio: The dance studio offers varied class options, and boast salsa classes and workshops for all skill levels.
+- The Studio: The dance studio offers varied class options, and boast latin classes and workshops for all skill levels.

-- The Sugar Shack: This is a salsa club that offers lessons and dancing on weeknights.
-They also host salsa dance parties on the weekends.
+- The Sugar Shack: This is a latin club that offers lessons and dancing on weeknights.
+They also host dance parties on the weekends.

 - The Salsa Room: This is a dance venue that specializes in salsa and other Latin dances.
-They host salsa dance parties and events on the weekends at their Salsa Club.
+They host latin dance parties and events on the weekends at their Salsa Club.

-Tip: If there are no salsa classes where you live, there are several online apps to learn with at home.
+Tip: If there are no latin classes where you live, there are several online apps to learn with at home.

 A little history: